Sault Ste. Marie, Ontario

 Sault Ste.
-Marie (/ˌsuː seɪnt məˈriː/ SOO-_-saynt-_-mə-REE) is a city in northern Ontario, Canada, on the north shore of the St. Mary's River directly across from its "twin city", Sault Ste.
-Marie, in the state of Michigan.
-The city's population was 72,051 at the 2021 census, making it the third most populous city in northern Ontario.
+Marie (/ˌsuː seɪnt məˈriː/ SOO-_-saynt-_-mə-REE) is a city in Northern Ontario, Canada, on the north shore of the St. Mary's River directly across from its "twin city", Sault Ste.
+Marie, in the U.S. state of Michigan.
+The city's population was 72,051 at the 2021 census, making it the third most populous city in Northern Ontario.

 The city is a hub for manufacturing (primarily of steel), tourism, and health and social services.

-The city is the location of the Sault Ste.
+It is the location of the Sault Ste.
 Marie International Bridge connecting Canada and the United States.
 The city is bordered to the east by the Rankin and Garden River reserves, and to the west by Prince Township.
 To the north, the city is bordered by an unincorporated portion of Algoma District, which includes Aweres, Batchawana Bay, Goulais and District, Peace Tree and Searchmont.

 The Ojibwe settled here for more than 500 years and call this area Baawitigong, meaning "place of the rapids".
 In the late 17th century, French Jesuit missionaries established a mission at the Ojibwe settlement.
 This was followed by development of a fur trading post and larger settlement.
 By the early 1900s, led by industrialists including Francis Clergue, the community became a regional centre for resource development and manufacturing.

 Origins of the name Sault Ste.
 Marie

-The city's name originates from Saults de Sainte-Marie, archaic French for 'Saint Mary's falls', a reference to the rapids of the Saint Marys River.
+The city's name originates from Saults de Sainte-Marie, French for 'Saint Mary's falls', a reference to the rapids of the Saint Marys River.

 Etymologically, the word sault comes from an archaic spelling of saut (from sauter), which translates most accurately in this usage to the English word cataract.
 This in turn derives from the French word for 'leap' or 'jump' (similar to somersault).
 Citations dating back to 1600 use the sault spelling to mean a cataract, waterfall or rapids.
 In modern French, the words chutes or rapides are more usual.
 Sault survives almost exclusively in place names dating from the 17th century, such as Long Sault, Sault St. Louis in Quebec, and Grand-Sault in New Brunswick.

 The word sault is pronounced /fr/ in French, and /suː/ in English.